Amazon Prime: Prime Gaming

 Amazon re-branded its Twitch Prime to Amazon Prime Gaming in 2020.
 Amazon Prime subscribers also get Prime Gaming at no additional cost.
 The main difference is that "to access Prime Gaming, customers don't need to have a Twitch account (as they did for Twitch Prime)".

 Prime Gaming subscribers can redeem free video games, as well as various rewards in external video games such as digital loot, currency or cosmetics that would typically cost money or are exclusive.
-The selection of games and rewards on offer changes over time, but redeemed games and rewards can be kept even after one’s Prime Gaming subscription ends.
+The selection of games and rewards on offer changes over time, but redeemed games and rewards can be kept even after one's Prime Gaming subscription ends.
 Additionally, Prime Gaming allows for a free paid subscription to one Twitch affiliate or partner per month.

-On October 1, 2025, Amazon announced they would be retiring the Prime Gaming brand.
+On October 1, 2025, Amazon announced they would be retiring the Prime Gaming brand and rebranding it under Amazon Luna.

 Prime Reading

-Beginning in October 2016, Prime members in the U.S. receive access to a rotating set of Kindle e-books through Prime Reading.
+Beginning in October 2016, Prime members in the U.S. receive access to a rotating set of Kindle e-books through Prime Reading, in addition to a selection from its “editors’ picks” and access to Amazon Original Stories – original, short fiction and nonfiction published by Amazon.
+Prime members also have access to books with Audible narration, and a catalogue of eBooks, audiobooks, comics, and manga.

 Some magazines and travel guides are also available through the service.
 Prime Reading is unrelated to Kindle Unlimited and Kindle First, both of which continue to be available or the Kindle Owners Lending Library, which was discontinued in January 2021.